 In addition, as the clinical trials landscape evolves, our NIHR-funded research delivery workforce is also evolving.
 Our Local Clinical Research Networks are transforming the way they support research delivery by developing new, flexible ways of working and adaptable models for deploying research delivery support.

-Our Direct Delivery Teams are not tied to a specific site or therapeutic area.
+Our Agile Research Delivery Teams are not tied to a specific site or therapeutic area.
 Instead, the research workforce responds to local research delivery needs as they emerge.
 These adaptable teams comprise highly skilled and experienced, forward-thinking professionals who are committed to innovating and path-finding non-traditional approaches to research delivery that can span organisations, care settings, medical specialties and even geographies.

 These specialist teams can be engaged to support remote aspects of decentralised and hybrid trials which take place beyond the hospital clinic.
 They can help bring your research to the people.